 Chapter 7 Means Test In order to be eligible for Chapter 7, you must meet certain income qualifications.
 These qualifications are based on a means test, which was designed by the U.S. Bankruptcy Trustee’s Office in 2005.
 Typically, if your household income falls below the median household income, you are eligible to file for Chapter 7 bankruptcy.
 If your household income is above the median, then you may have to file a CHAPTER 13 case.

 As an experienced Bankruptcy Lawyer, Patrick Fragel can review your budget to determine if you are eligible for a Chapter 7, despite your higher household income.
 There are several reasons why a Debtor with a high household income may still quality for a Chapter 7.
 The computations are complex, and each case is special.
 Contact our Traverse City office for a phone consultation to determine if you qualify for a Chapter 7.

-Call Attorney Fragel With Your Chapter 7 Questions Patrick has been a Bankrupty Attorney in Traverse City and the surrounding areas for more than 20 years.
+Call Attorney Fragel With Your Chapter 7 Questions Patrick has been a Bankrupty Attorney in Traverse City and the surrounding areas for more than 25 years.
 You can rely on his knowledge of the Chapter 7 law to protect your property and income.
 If you are considering Chapter 7 or Chapter 13 bankruptcy, call Patrick for straight answers.
-CONTACT US today.